DDNvR/PiHole/README.md

 # SERVER CONFIGURATIONS UBUNTU
-If you do not remove the default DNS stub resolver on Ubuntu you will have a conflict when starting Pihole docker-compose.yml file
+If you do not remove the default DNS stub resolver on Ubuntu you will have a conflict when starting Pihole docker-compose.yml file\
+dont forget if you use ubuntu disable and remove ufw\

 ### -------------------------------------------
 ### UPDATE YOUR SYSTEM